folding bikes

 This article contains links to retailers.
 Purchases made after clicking on those links may help support road.cc by earning us a commission but all of our reviews are fully independent.
 Find out more about road.cc buyer’s guides.

-A firm favourite with commuters for decades now, folding bikes are no longer exclusive to those getting to and from work; quite the contrary, as they are now also a solid choice for those lacking storage space at home who still want to swap four wheels for two.
+A long-time favourite amongst commuters, folding bikes are no longer just for the daily trip to work.
+They’ve also become a great option for riders with limited storage space at home who still want to swap four wheels for two.

 Even compared to the best commuting bikes that don’t fold, the ride quality of some high-end folders is so refined now that unless you looked down, you’d hardly notice the difference.
 As practical utility bikes that could even replace a motor vehicle for city commuters in most use cases, folding bikes certainly have an important role to play in helping society to become more green, one bike ride at a time.

-Whether you want high-end or something that won’t break the bank, there are folding bikes for everyone nowadays.
-For many people in the market for a folding bike, knowing what you can get for your money and which style may fit into your daily routine, as well as lifestyle, can often become somewhat overwhelming.
-Not to mention stepping into certain chain bike shops, where you could end up being bombarded with advice before you've had chance to think about what you actually want!
-It’s best to get a rough idea first, whether you're buying in-store or online, so you don't end up buying a bike that isn't actually quite right for you.
+Whether you’re after something high-end or more budget-friendly, there’s a folding bike out there for everyone.
+The challenge is knowing what you get for your money and which style best fits your daily routine and lifestyle – which can feel overwhelming at first.
+Walk into some bike shops and you might be bombarded with advice before you’ve even had a chance to think about what you really want!
+That’s why it helps to have a rough idea in mind before you start browsing, whether in-store or online, so you don’t end up with a bike that isn’t quite right for you.

 This guide to the best folding bikes should offer everyone food for thought on what’s out there: whether that be regarding what you can get for your ideal budget, or even what may suit your needs or lifestyle.
 At the end of the day, it’s best to be armed with knowledge before you splash the cash on a new bike.

 If you fancy a little helping hand with regards to speed and power with a folding bike, then be sure to also check out our guide to the best electric commuter bikes.
-Without further ado, here are our top folding bike picks...
+You can also check out our page on how we review, which explains how products are selected to appear in this buyers guide.
+Without further ado, here are our top folding bike picks…

 Brompton C Line Explore